AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 ## What it does

 Umbraco Personalisation Groups is an Umbraco package intended to allow personalisation of content to different groups of site visitors.

+It can be downloaded and installed from:

 It contains a few different pieces:

 - An interface for and various implementations of different personalisation group criteria (e.g. "time of day", "day of week")
 - Implementation of the following criteria: